4 Unusual Ways to Start Investing in Real Estate — for $500 or Less

 This kind of investment comes with one little, er, major obstacle, though: You need a lot of money to get started.
 Houses or land can costs thousands — or hundreds of thousands — of dollars.

 Unless you get creative.

-Here are three unusual ways we’ve discovered to get started in real estate investing when you only have a few hundred bucks to spare.
+Here are four unusual ways we’ve discovered to get started in real estate investing when you only have a few hundred bucks to spare.

 1. Invest in Real Estate Around the Country for Just $500

 Want to try real-estate investing without playing landlord?
 We found a company that helps you do just that.

 Oh, and you don’t have to have hundreds of thousands of dollars, either.
 You can get started with a minimum investment of just $500.
 A company called Fundrise does all the heavy lifting for you.

 Through the Fundrise Starter Portfolio*, your money will be split into two portfolios that support private real estate around the United States.